-- Consumable Materials.
-These need to be ordered every year, though a few could be re-used if you spend the time to take apart a prior year’s projects.
+- Student & Classroom Materials (Consumables).
+These need to be ordered every year, though a few could be reused if you spend the time to take apart a prior year’s projects.
 More details below.

 Note that the links for materials are suggestions.
 We calculated these as of Summer 2018, but prices and supplies change.

-- Whole Class Supplies.
-These are items where you really only need one or two per class.
+- Whole Class Supplies: These are items for which you really only need one or two per class.
 They are shared by all students at certain times during the unit.

 - Table Supplies (i.e., tools in craft boxes): We recommend one craft box (a lidded box easy to take to tables and put back into closet space) per 4-6 students.
 Our supply list assumes 6 students maximum per craft box.
 You will need to calculate how many craft boxes you need based on how your classroom is organized.